OP-MapleSpace/.dotfiles/README.md

 - flake-config: where the flake.nix lies
 - user-config: for user-wide programs and configs; used by home-manager
 - system-config: for system-wide programs and configs; usually used by nixos itself
+- images: centralized place for all the configs to use images
-- wallpaper: centralized place for all the configs to use a wallpaper
+- colorscheme: centralized place for all the configs to use a colorscheme
+- python-env: custom python environments

 ## To-Do (in no order)
-- [ ] configure rofi/walker
 - [ ] configure zathura
-- [ ] configure nixvim
+- [ ] configure niri
+- [ ] quickshell maybe?

 ## Acknowledgements
-Thank you so much to [@Nathan13888](https://github.com/Nathan13888) for helping me get started w/NixOS, nix flakes, home-manager, etc
-Thank you so much to [@PacificViking](https://github.com/PacificViking) for helping me with my problems
+Thank you so much to @Nathan13888 for helping me get started w/NixOS, nix flakes, home-manager, etc Thank you so much to @PacificViking for helping me with my problems Thank you so much to @fndov and @ArcoNightshade for teaching me even more about Nix